North American Society A Madhouse Says Former US State Hospital Doctor

 Supplemental- Oxycontin and the opium epidemic of the 21st century

-5 responses to “North American Society A Madhouse Says Former US State Hospital Doctor”
+5 thoughts on “North American Society A Madhouse Says Former US State Hospital Doctor”

 Health Canada recently announced it will provide Ontario with an additional $4.2 billion in health funding.
 Of those funds, $2.3 billion is for better home care and homecare infrastructure requirements.
 The remainder, $1.9 billion, is for mental health initiatives.